Counselling Overview

 When you contact us; we'll invite you in for a 25-minute assessment.
 Once you've been to this, in most cases we'll put you on our waiting list for counselling.
 Sometimes we feel that some people may benefit from being referred to another service.
 If this is the case we will bring it up and discuss it with you, and if you like the idea we'll go through with it.

-We'll invite you for a counselling session with one of our amazing counsellors either at our Ashton or Glossop office, depending on which one you have chosen.
-You will then receive 8 sessions for free.
+We'll invite you for a counselling session with one of our amazing counsellors either at our Oldham office.
+You will then receive 6 sessions for free.

 Paid Service